 Don't ignore your responsibility to comply with the US Export Laws as they relate to required export documents.
 Exporters are required to prepare and submit a Shippers Export Declaration (SED) for each export, unless an exemption applies.
 The SED must list the contents of each shipment, cite the appropriate export license, and identify the final destination, end user and end use.
 Failure to provide a SED exposes an exporter to civil and or criminal penalties.

 - Don't make any misrepresentations on your SED.
 Exporters are responsible for accurate SED's.

 - Don't under-invoice or over-invoice your products on your SED to help an importing customer avoid tariffs or taxes.

 - Don't misrepresent place of origin on your SED in order to assist your foreign buyer to gain access to a preferential duty program to which your foreign buyer is not legitimately entitled.

 These activities violate US export laws and expose a US exporter to civil and or criminal penalties.
 In addition, they expose the US exporter to a potential violation of the importing country's tax law under the theory that the exporter aided and abetted the importer in committing tax fraud.

 Don't neglect to comply with the record keeping requirements of US Export Law.
 Exporters must maintain records of all exports for a period of 5 years.
 Exporters that fail to comply with the record keeping requirements of US Export Law expose themselves to civil and or criminal penalties.

-FSC's offer US exporters the opportunity to reduce federal income taxes on their export
+FSC's offer US exporters the opportunity to reduce federal income taxes on their export sales profits.

 Duty drawback offers US exporters the opportunity to obtain a 99% duty refund on products that they import and subsequently export.